nitish2157/SwiggyAssignment/README.md

 # Arena Battle Simulator

 ## Overview
 The Arena Battle Simulator is a Java application that simulates battles between two players in an arena.
-It allows you to create players with customizable attributes such as health, strength, and attack, and then pits them against each other using dice rolls to determine the outcome of each attack.
+It allows us to create players with customizable attributes such as health, strength, and attack, and then pits them against each other using dice rolls to determine the outcome of each attack.

 ## Features
 Create customizable players with different attributes.